Arbroath: Education

 Further education is provided at the Arbroath campus of Dundee and Angus College, based in the former Arbroath High School buildings.
 The town has two secondary schools and seven primary schools.
 One primary school is Roman Catholic, the remainder non-denominational.

 Secondary schools

 The two secondaries are Arbroath High School on Keptie Road and Arbroath Academy in the Hayshead area of the town.
-The High School was originally a grammar school; a notable alumni is former Scottish Secretary, Michael Forsyth.
+The High School was originally a grammar school; a notable alumnus is former Scottish Secretary, Michael Forsyth.
 It caters for around 880 pupils and has a catchment area of west Arbroath and the villages of Arbirlot, Carmyllie and Colliston.
 The Academy, originally a comprehensive, opened in 1962.
-It has a school roll of around 700 pupils and a catchment area that includes east Arbroath and the villages of Auchmithie, Inverkeilor and Froickheim.
+It has a school roll of around 700 pupils and a catchment area that includes east Arbroath and the villages of Auchmithie, Inverkeilor and Friockheim.

 Further education

 Angus College was established in 1957.
 In the mid 2000s, Angus College had around 8,500 students, with 80 per cent passing the course for which they enrol.
 There are about 1,700 full-time students, with part-time students making up the majority.
 On 1 November 2013, Angus College merged with Dundee College to form Dundee and Angus College.
 Arbroath is not a student town and there are no student residences.
 The student population is solely local students living within commuting distance of the college.
 The Arbroath campus offers mostly full and part time vocational courses from SCQF level 1 up to Higher National Diploma (level 8).